Latvian MailerSeptember 30, 2006

 Old Riga, from Peters' trip in October, 2004.

-Site contents copyright © 2018, S.A. and P. Vecrumba.
+Site contents copyright © 2018, S.A.&P. Vecrumba.
 All Rights Reserved.
-Wikipedia, external site and Google Translate links are provided for convenience and do not constitute endorsement of, affiliation with, or responsibility for such content.
+Wikipedia, external and Google Translate links are provided for convenience and do not constitute endorsement, affiliation, or responsibility for such content.

 Center for Baltic Heritage is a LATVIANS.COM project.